-Although the accolades are lovely, what really matters are the steps Iceland took to promote societal balance.
-While a Ph.D. thesis could easily be written on the topic—and Iceland is not perfect—this article will introduce some of the essentials that worked here.
+Annually the World Economic Forum publishes its global index of gender equality.
+As a progressive, modern, and welfare society, Iceland has topped the list since 2009.
+Although the accolades are appreciated, what matters are the steps Iceland took and is still taking to promote balance and fairness across society.
+While a Ph.D. thesis could probably be written on the topic—and Iceland is certainly not perfect—this article will introduce some of the essentials that worked here.

-- Perhaps one of the most significant factors concerning gender equality in Iceland is 12 months (recently extended from 10 months) of paid maternity and paternity leave.
+- One of the most significant factors concerning gender equality in Iceland is 12 months (recently extended from 10 months) of .
 Each parent receives six months of paid leave, with one month transferable between the parents.
-The extended parental leave encourages both parents to fulfill their family obligations with their little one, increase employment, and equalize opportunities in the labor market.
+Extended parental leave encourages both parents to fulfill their family obligations with their little ones, increases employment, and helps equalize labor market opportunities.

-- State subsidized childcare is available to all children from the age of one.
-The cost is reduced at the age of two when children attend kindergarten/preschool through age six when most children enter first grade.
+- State-subsidized childcare is available to all children from the age of one.
+The cost is reduced at age two when children attend kindergarten/preschool through age six, when most children enter first grade.
 From first grade through university, education is free in Iceland—excluding minimal registration costs during university.

-- In 2017, Equal Pay Certification was instituted for wage transparency under the Gender Equality Act.
-Workplaces with more than 25 employees must prove that they pay their employees the same wage for the same job without discriminating based on sex or face steep penalties.
+- In 2017, the Icelandic Government instituted for better wage transparency under the Gender Equality Act.
+Workplaces with more than 25 employees must prove that they pay their employees the same wage for the same job without discriminating based on sex or facing steep penalties.
 The law will be fully in force in 2022.
 We believe this legislation is unique worldwide, and "opening the books" is a fundamental step toward full equality in the workplace.